RainingSea/cese/project/website/SocialShare/ce/ce_2/prd.md

    - The system shall enable users to upload and share articles on their profile or with their network.

 5. **Content Discovery**
-   - The system shall provide a feed or discovery page where users can explore content shared by others.
+   - The system shall provide a feed or discovery page for users to explore content shared by others.

 6. **Engagement with Content**
    - The system shall allow users to like, comment, and save content shared by others.